testing-library/testing-library-docs/docs/faq.md

 <summary>Can I write unit tests with this library?</summary>

 Definitely yes!
-You can write unit, integration, functional, and end-to-end tests with this library.
+You can write unit, integration, and end-to-end tests with this library.

+As you write your tests, keep in mind:

+> The more your tests resemble the way your software is used, the more
+> confidence they can give you. - [17 Feb 2018][guiding-principle]

 </details>